j4hangir/pysync/README.md

 # pysync
-Multithreaded rsync in Python as a standalone utility
+Multithreaded rsync in Python as a standalone utility.

 # Installation
 pip install git+https://github.com/j4hangir/pysync.git

-This will add `pysync` to the bin
+This will add `pysync` to the environment.